 Capture Session Disaster

-The downside of this story is that no-one started the capture session, so in the end, I didn’t have any gameplay footage of that session.
+The downside of this story is that no one started the capture session, so in the end, I didn’t have any gameplay footage of that session.
 The guy in charge of that zone felt responsible as it was his task to set everyone up at those demo pods.
 I said I still had fun and that I’ll be back for the next capture session.
 2K Games was nice to me and booked me for both sessions that day.

 In the afternoon play session, I ended up in the same zone.
-Therefore, the guy that didn’t enable my capture session last time double checked if my recording was running this session.
-Everything seemed fine until my few hour session ended and he started checking the footage.
+Therefore, the guy that didn’t enable my capture session last time double-checked if my recording was running this session.
+Everything seemed fine until my few-hour session ended and he started checking the footage.

 Ki11erSix to the rescue

 The weirdest glitch I had that day was like; a reset button.
-At the event, 2K staff members would start and stop your captures every hour to reduce the file size of your recordings.
+2K staff members would start and stop your captures every hour to reduce the file size of your recordings.
 After my first hour, a 2K representative stops my recording session and then immediately started the next recording.
 At first sight, there was nothing wrong, however, when I made my way to the next combat zone, I noticed that my character didn’t want to fire its weapon.
 When I opened up the echo menu, I found out that my inventory was completely empty.
 During that brief interruption, I lost all the cool weapons that I had collected and my vault hunter was back at level 1.
-Luckily, because we were playing a developer version of the game, they could restore my progression and give be some weapons.
-Event the devs hadn’t seen anything like this.
+Luckily, because we were playing a developer version of the game, they could restore my progression and give me some weapons.
+Even the devs hadn’t seen anything like this.